SAP/cloud-identity-developer-guide/docs/concepts/Testing.md

 ### Assigning Policies to Mocked Users

-It depends on the application type how policies are assigned to mocked users.
-In CAP applications, they are assigned to mock users.
-In non-CAP applications, it depends on the language of the AMS client library.
+In CAP applications, policies can be assigned to (both existing and custom) mocked users directly.\
+In non-CAP applications, they are assigned to `app_tid` and `scim_id` pairs mocked during authentication (Node.js) or to a special claim `test_policies` in the JWT token (Java):

 ::: code-group
 ```json [CAP Node.js]